hieungo89/health-tracker-vercel/README.md

       <img src="https://github.com/hieungo89/health-tracker-vercel/assets/104481165/823c2095-1768-4420-884f-39c0504babe9" alt="New User">
     </td>
     <td>
-      New user will be prompted to create a profile.
+      The new user will be prompted to create a profile.
     </td>
   </tr>
   <tr>